April was the Month of the Young Child and Child Abuse Prevention Month.

 For other children, their basic needs may be met, but there may be some gaping holes in their emotional wellbeing.
 Some children are experiencing abuse but have no way of even asking for help.
 And trust me, abuse comes in many shapes…physical, sexual, and emotional.
 The sad thing is, we like to think we would see it and know it, but that is not necessarily true.

-I like to take time to encourage people during the month of April, but especially as a way of life—look around you and take the time to make a difference for a young child!
+I like to take time to encourage people during the month of April, but also beyond, and especially as a way of life—look around you and take the time to make a difference for a young child!
 You might not ever know the difference your time, words, or kind gesture might make.
 You just might be that person that gives them a glimmer of reassurance, security, or hope.

 What if we asked ourselves these questions: